Carrier Bag Levy

 Where does the money go?

-The money raised will be used to help communities, charities, businesses, schools and voluntary organisations to deliver local projects to improve the environment for everyone.
+The money raised will continue to be used to deliver local projects to improve the environment for everyone.

 Application forms and guidance notes can be downloaded from Northern Ireland Environment Link (NIEL) website or alternatively you can contact them atNIEL